yantong1775/groundx-on-prem/README.md

 7 GB     RAM
 ```

 The current configuration for this service assumes an NVIDIA GPU with 24 GB of GPU memory, 4 CPU cores, and at least 14 GB RAM.
-It deploys 2 pods per node (called `workers` in `operator/variables.tf`) and claims the GPU via the `nvidia.com/gpu` resource provided by the [NVIDIA GPU operator](https://github.com/NVIDIA/gpu-operator).
+It deploys 2 pods on this node (called `workers` in `operator/variables.tf`) and claims the GPU via the `nvidia.com/gpu` resource provided by the [NVIDIA GPU operator](https://github.com/NVIDIA/gpu-operator).

 If your machine has different resources than this, you will need to modify `summary_resources.inference` in your `operator/env.tfvars` using the per pod requirements described above to optimize for your node resources.